brunoalvarez89/brunoalvarez89.github.io-blog/_posts/2021-01-19-plotting_decision_boundaries.md

 And now everything is square.

-We can proceed to plot our boundaries using the `pcolormesh()` function (Note: before using this function, I tried for hours to make `contourf()` work properly with the colormaps, but I just could not do it, so it opted for `pcolormesh()`).
+We can proceed to plot our boundaries using the `pcolormesh()` function (Note: before using this function, I tried for hours to make `contourf()` work properly with the colormaps, but I just could not do it, so I opted for `pcolormesh()`).

 ```python
 plt.figure(figsize=(15,8), facecolor="white")